 - A dissolution provision dealing with what happens to the organisation in the event it is wound up.

 A charities lawyer can help you create the governing documents that you need.
-If you require assistance in drafting or reviewing any of these documents, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+If you require assistance in drafting or reviewing any of these documents, check the ACNC Factsheet on governing documents for charities.